dabizzbee-I-T-Solutions/aura-journal/PRIVACY_POLICY.md

 ## Contact Us

 If you have questions about this Privacy Policy, please contact us at:
-- Email: alfieopo@gmail.com
+- Email: support@aurajournal.com
-- App: Aura Journal Settings → Support
+- App: Aura Settings → Support

 ## Data Retention